-On January 5, 2006, the Violence Against Women and Department of Justice Reauthorization Act of 2005 (VAWA 2005) (P.L.
-109-162) was enacted.
-Among other things, VAWA 2005 reauthorizes existing VAWA programs and provides authorizations for many new programs.
-The act seeks to continue to encourage collaboration among law enforcement, judicial personnel, and public and private service providers to victims of domestic and sexual violence; increase public awareness of domestic violence; address the special needs of victims of domestic and sexual violence, including the elderly, disabled, children, youth, and individuals of ethnic and racial communities; provide long-term and transitional housing for victims; make some provisions gender-neutral; and require studies and reports on the effectiveness of approaches used for certain grants in combating violence.
+The Violence Against Women and Department of Justice Reauthorization Act of 2005 (VAWA 2005) (P.L.
+109-162) was enacted on January 5, 2006.
+Among other things, VAWA 2005 reauthorized existing VAWA programs and created many new programs.
+The act encourages collaboration among law enforcement, judicial personnel, and public and private service providers to victims of domestic and sexual violence; increases public awareness of domestic violence; addresses the special needs of victims of domestic and sexual violence, including the elderly, disabled, children, youth, and individuals of ethnic and racial communities; provides long-term and transitional housing for victims; makes some provisions gender-neutral; and requires studies and reports on the effectiveness of approaches used for certain grants in combating violence.